Jay-Oh-eN/civic-data-visualization/readme.md

 These are the materials for my workshop on creating interactive data visualization with D3!

-I would love your feedback on the materials in the Github [issues](https://github.com/Jay-Oh-eN/hands-on-d3/issues).

 And please do not hesitate to reach out to me directly via email at jondinu@gmail.com or over twitter @clearspandex

-> Throughout this workshop, you will learn how to make this interactive parallel coordinate plot of environmental conditions related to incidences of Asthma in SF.

-## Quickstart

-To download the necessary files, parse the data, and transform the fields to get ready for the visualization you can use `make`.
-Details of each command can be found in the [Makefile](Makefile):

-    make all            run all the stages
-    make download       download data archive files from S3 make update         update archive files with any new data make parse          parse the JSON archive files into CSV make transform      transform the data to add dB, hour, and name columns make figures        generate EDA plots: violin, summary stats, etc. make clean          delete all files created from scripts (start over)

 ## Getting Setup